chinmaymk/angular-charts/README.md

 ```

 ## How to contribite
-Please make sure all tests are passing.
+Make sure all tests are passing.
+Thats about it.

 **Note**: Please don't send any PRs until you see this.
 I'm refactoring angular-charts.

     git clone git@github.com:chinmaymk/angular-charts.git